Frances D. Cook

-Frances Dee Cook (born September 7, 1945, Charleston, West Virginia) was a career foreign service officer who was the US ambassador to the Republic of Burundi from 1980–1983, Ambassador to the Republic of Cameroon, 1989–1993 and she was sworn in as the U.S. ambassador to the Sultanate of Oman on December 28, 1995.
+Frances Dee Cook (born September 7, 1945) served as a career foreign service officer who was the US ambassador to the Republic of Burundi from 1980–1983, US ambassador to the Republic of Cameroon, 1989–1993 and she was sworn in as the US ambassador to the Sultanate of Oman on December 28, 1995.

 As ambassador to Oman and Consul General in Alexandria, Egypt, she was the first female chief of mission in the Persian Gulf, and the first female head of post in the Middle East for the United States.

 Cook heads her own international business consulting firm, The Ballard Group, and is managing director of the Quincy Group, a strategic advisory firm and merchant bank.

 Early life and education

 Cook was born in Charleston, West Virginia to Nash and Vivian Cook but grew up in Homestead, Florida.
 She earned a BA from Mary Washington College of the University of Virginia in 1967.
 In 1978, she received a M.P.A. from the John F. Kennedy School of Government at Harvard University.